jieyang-lab/jieyang-lab.github.io/_posts/2024-07-02-The-Yang-Lab-Website-is-officially-online-today.md

 ---
-title: The Yang Lab Website is officially online!
+title: The Yang Lab Website is official online!
+layout: single
 author: yang-jie
-publication: false
-journal:
-doi:
-authors:
+excerpt: We're excited to launch the Yang Lab today!
+Many thanks to Weiyi Tang and Lauren Alexandrescu for their techical support!
+tags:
+  - meta
 ---

-We're excited to launch the Yang Lab today!
-Many thanks to Weiyi Tang and Lauren Alexandrescu for their techical support!
+Our new website is hosted by Github Pages, and its source code can be viewed [here](https://github.com/jieyang-lab/jieyang-lab.github.io).